All content © 2016 – 2020 ORIVeDA • All rights reserved.

 NGF is slowing down or reducing the degeneration of nerve cells such as caused by aging and neurodegenerative diseases (e.g. Alzheimer’s).

 Unfortunately, the NGF production itself is declining with age as well and science so far has not been able to come up with an answer for that.
 Neurodegenerative diseases, spinal cord injuries and other nerve-related injuries affect approximately 50 million people worldwide, bringing the total related healthcare cost to over 600 billion dollars (estimate) per year.

 Overview of the NGF-stimulators found in Lion’s Mane.
 According to research, erinacines are the most important.
-These are mainly found in the mycelium, as is shown in this overview. (source)
+These are only found in the mycelium, as is shown in this overview. (source)

-The product now contains the whole spectrum of NGF-stimulators in bioavailable form, and on top of that 8% of beta-D-glucans (for immune support).
+Oriveda’s L+ product contains the whole spectrum of NGF-stimulators in bioavailable form, and on top of that 30% of beta-D-glucans (for immune support).
 This is a great tool to battle age-related, declining health.

 At the time of writing there are no alcohol-extracted Lion’s Mane pure mycelium products on the market, with Oriveda’s L+ as the only exception.
 Most products use mycelium grown on grains or rice (biomass).
 Such products are without exception contaminated with undigested grains/rice in the form of starch and because of that usually have a low therapeutic potential.